When will I receive my EZ?

 What are the red washers that came with my ErgoDox EZ for?

 The washers you received with your ErgoDox EZ make your tilt/tent kit infinitely adjustable.
-If you find that none of the available positions on the tilt/tent kit do the trick for you, simply place the washers on the legs for infinite adjustability!
+Simply place the washers between the teeth of the legs and pick any angle you want.

 Why is the ErgoDox EZ expensive?